daisylb/bridgekeeper/docs/tutorial/views.rst

             'shrubbery': shrubbery,
         })

 We can also do the same thing directly through Bridgekeeper.
-Remember, :data:`bridgekeeper.perms` is more or less just a dict, so we can pull it out of there and call the predicate's :meth:`~bridgekeeper.predicates.Predicate.apply` method:
+Remember, :data:`bridgekeeper.perms` is more or less just a dict, so we can pull it out of there and call the predicate's :meth:`~bridgekeeper.predicates.Predicate.check` method:

 .. code-block:: python
     :caption: shrubberies/views.py